Код статьи: 2563324 - Vizualizaţi produsele pentru care se aplică acest articol.

-Issue 1.11 - Known calendaring issues with iOS 8.x and iOS 7.x devicesUsers of iOS 7.1.2, iOS 7.0.4, iOS 8.0.1, 8.0.2 and 8.1 devices (these are known collectively as 7.x and 8.x devices) may experience issues in which Calendar items may be converted to plain text, may be truncated, or may generate multiple repair update messages.
-These issues have been diagnosed as requiring changes to the iOS implementation of the Microsoft Exchange ActiveSync protocol.
+Issue 1.11 - Known calendaring issues with iOS 8.x and iOS 7.x devicesUsers of iOS 7.0.4, iOS 7.1.2, iOS 8.0.1, iOS 8.0.2, and iOS 8.1 devices (these are known collectively as 7.x and 8.x devices) may experience issues in which calendar items may be converted to plain text, may be truncated, or may generate multiple repair update messages.
+These issues were diagnosed as requiring changes to the iOS implementation of the Microsoft Exchange ActiveSync protocol.

-Apple was made aware of this issue, and customers who experience any of the symptoms described should contact Apple for help.
+Apple was made aware of this issue, and customers who experience any of the symptoms that are described here should contact Apple for help.

 (http://support.microsoft.com/kb/3015401)Known calendaring issues with iOS 8.x and iOS 7.x devices

 (http://support.microsoft.com/kb/3019798)Repair update messages received for TimeZoneMatchCheck failures